brinzunza/BAT/README.md

 - Automated signal processing
 - Real-time P&L tracking

+### 3. Research and Optimization
+- Data collection for different tickers
+- Parameter tuning and testing
+- Efficient optimization for paramters

 ## Features

 - **Unified Trading Platform** - Trade both stocks and crypto from one interface